cdzombak/pi-disable-hdmi/README.md

 # pi-disable-hdmi

-This is a simple Debian package which, installed on a Raspberry Pi, disables its HDMI output.
+This is a Debian package which, installed on a Raspberry Pi, disables its HDMI output.
 The change will persist after a reboot.

 ## Note

-Installation will switch your Pi to the "Original non-DL desktop driver."
+Installation will switch your Pi to the "Original non-GL desktop driver."
 This is required to use the underlying `/opt/vc/bin/tvservice` tool to disable HDMI.

 After uninstallation, the driver is not switched back automatically; to switch to it, run `raspi-config` and navigate to "Advanced Options > GL Driver."